 Yes.
 Taking a warm shower is relaxing and can help decrease muscle aches.
 Use soap when you shower and gently wash your incision.
-Pat the areas dry with a towel after showering, and leave your incision uncovered (unless there is drainage).
+Pat the areas dry with a towel after showering, and leave your incision uncovered, unless there’s drainage.
 Call your doctor if you see any redness or drainage from your incision.

-Do not take tub baths until you discuss it with your doctor at the first appointment after your surgery.
+Don’t take tub baths until you discuss it with your doctor at the first appointment after your surgery.

-How do I care for my incision?
+How do I care for my incision(s)?

 - You and your caregiver should look at your incision with your nurse before you leave the hospital so you know what it looks like.